moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_cloud.md

-## Steps for Integrating Data Products with Tableau
+## Steps for Integrating Data Products with Tableau Cloud

-This document outlines the steps required to integrate Data Products from DataOS with Tableau.
+This document outlines the steps required to integrate Data Products from DataOS with Tableau Cloud.

 ### **Step 1: Navigate to the Data Product Hub**